TK757567/CTF/reverse_engineering/Cyber_Apocalypse_2022/rev_omega_one/README.md

 .
 etc
 ```
-and an excutable file _omega-one_, I have tried to excute it but didn't have any thing special.
+and an excutable file _omega-one_, I have tried to execute it but didn't have any thing special.

 let's open it in _IDA_ shall we.